Para ver esta información en español, haga clic aquí.

 Visitor screening is taking place at all Edward-Elmhurst Health locations, including Edward and Elmhurst Hospitals.

-For the safety and protection of patients, staff, physicians and the community, visitors and patients will be screened for a temperature greater than 100 degrees before entering our sites.
+For everyone's safety and protection, visitors and patients will be screened for a temperature greater than 100 degrees before entering our sites.
 Anyone with a temperature greater than 100 degrees will be asked to return home and contact their physician for further instruction.
 Anyone with a temperature greater than 100 degrees AND respiratory symptoms, including cough, will be asked to put on a mask, return to their car and proceed to the Emergency Department.

 Hospital visitor policy:

 Because we know how important visitors are to our patients’ healing process, we are now allowing patient-directed visitation (patients decide who can visit) between 7 a.m. and 8 p.m. for all inpatients who are not diagnosed with COVID-19 or rule out COVID-19.

 Patients who are diagnosed with COVID-19 may have one Care Partner during the regular visiting hours of 7 a.m. and 8 p.m.